How To Tell If You Have Anxiety

-Feeling anxious from time to time doesn’t necessarily mean you have an anxiety disorder.
+If you feel anxious from time to time, it doesn’t necessarily mean you have an anxiety disorder.
 The nervousness you might feel before an exam, interview, or presentation, for instance, is generally considered to be normal, as it tends to dissipate once the event is over.
-However, anxiety that is chronic, isn’t always based on specific scenarios, and causes disruptions to daily life may qualify as a disorder.
+However, if you have chronic anxiety that isn’t always based on specific scenarios and causes disruptions to your daily life, it may qualify as a disorder.

 A diagnosis of a clinical anxiety disorder should only be made by a qualified healthcare professional, but there are certain mental and physical symptoms you can look out for to understand whether it may be time to connect with one for an evaluation.